caltechlibrary/foliage/dev/one-page-docs/read-me-first-windows/read-me-first.md

 <img src="dev/one-page-docs/read-me-first-windows/google-keep.png">
 </p>

 Google Chrome will save the installer and you can proceed normally.
-(Find the installer where it was downloaded on your computer and start the installer program.)
+(Find the installer where it was downloaded on your computer and start the MSI installer.)

 ## Microsoft Edge